JOULE (J) is the unit of energy in SI units

 for reducing the "penalty" charge.
 This why energy efficiency is important to you.
 Devices like the Airtorch™ are highly power transfer efficient.

 Energy and Power are the key concepts that are taught in a subject called Thermodynamics.
 The science of Thermodynamics also deals with issues like energy transfer and other variables that define the direction of any process.
 Einstein considered thermodynamics to be the most important discipline because it is a basis for understanding why time change occurs in only one direction.
 Thermodynamics also enables you to understand if something is at equilibrium (equilibrium generally indicates unchanging measurable properties).
 At the microscopic level (think atoms and smaller entities that make up atoms) however things are always moving.
 Thermodynamic considerations at the microscopic level are only possible by taking into account an aggregate of small things (like a mole of molecules ~ 6.02x 10^23 atoms).
 This branch of thermodynamics is called Statistical Thermodynamics.
 At the macroscopic level we can define measurable properties like pressure (P) and temperature (T) when an object or control volume (V) (of a shape that describes the object of study) is moving at a fixed velocity or is stationary.
 The study of thermodynamics at the macroscopic level level is called Classical Thermodynamics.
 The connection between the two branches was described by Boltzmann and Claussius who were able to describe and interrelate macroscopic properties by describing the microstates available to the system for distributing its energy.
 Thermodynamic is a subject that is used in an important manner across many different scales of understanding the world from large power generation plants to the shapes of the internal structure of matter.
-The key laws of Thermodynamics that are discussed below are applicable to small scale understanding where quantum mechanics is important to large scale understanding where classical Newtonian mecahnics is valid.
-A country's enegry production (cost) is very much related to energy innovation.
+The key laws of Thermodynamics that are discussed below are applicable to small scale understanding where quantum mechanics is important and also to larger scale understanding where classical Newtonian mecahnics is valid.
+This is a good place to note that the cost of enegry production is very much related to energy innovation.

-There are many properties that define the thermodynamic state of any system.
+There are many measurable properties that define the thermodynamic state of any system like P, V and T. A system may be associated with other properties not directly measurable.
 Energy and Entropy are two of them.
-Energy, E Joules is always conserved (such a conservation
+Energy, E (Joules) is always conserved (such a conservation

 you posses the most useful form of energy for conversion